Los Angeles County sues Bayer's Monsanto over PCB contamination

 Los Angeles County said Monsanto had long concealed its knowledge that PCBs were harmful, and created a public nuisance because their presence interferes with commerce, fishing, navigation, swimming and other water-based activities.

-It said in its annual report in February that it had “meritorious defenses” against PCB-related claims.
+In a statement, Bayer said it believed Los Angeles County’s lawsuit had no merit, and that it would defend itself aggressively.
+Bayer said in its most recent annual report that it had “meritorious defenses” against PCB-related claims.

-Los Angeles County is seeking compensatory and punitive damages in its complaint filed in Los Angeles federal court.
+The lawsuit filed in Los Angeles federal court seeks compensatory and punitive damages that Scott Kuhn, a lawyer for the county, said in an interview could reach hundreds of millions of dollars.

+Kuhn called PCB contamination “a big problem in our county.
+It’s a significant overall cost to clean that up.”

+PCBs have been linked to cancer, immune system difficulties and other health problems.
+The U.S. government outlawed them in 1979.

-It joined many other U.S. municipal entities to sue Monsanto over PCBs.
-Lawyers for the county did not immediately respond to requests for comment.
+Los Angeles County joined many other U.S. municipal entities to sue the company over PCBs.

-The lawsuit adds to Bayer’s legal problems relating to Monsanto, which it bought last year for $63 billion.
+The lawsuit adds to Bayer’s legal problems tied to Monsanto, which it bought last year for $63 billion.

 Bayer also faces claims by more than 13,400 plaintiffs that Monsanto’s Roundup weed killer causes non-Hodgkin’s lymphoma, and that Monsanto concealed the link.

 A jury in Oakland, California, on May 13 awarded $2.055 billion to a couple who said Roundup caused their cancer, though that award will likely be reduced.
-Bayer has said Roundup is safe, and that several health regulators worldwide agree.

-PCBs were once used widely to insulate electrical equipment, helping reduce fire risk, and were also used in such products as carbonless copy paper, caulking, floor finish and paint.
+PCBs were once used widely to insulate electrical equipment, helping reduce fire risk.
+They were also used in such products as carbonless copy paper, caulking, floor finish and paint.

-But they have also been linked to cancer, immune system difficulties and other health problems, and were outlawed by the U.S. government in 1979.

 The case is County of Los Angeles et al v Monsanto Co et al, U.S. District Court, Central District of California, No. 19-04694.